satyajitmails/ezhil/exampleSite/content/posts/Microservices architectural building blocks and  trends.md

 In the case of docker deployable packages, they are deployed in a docker-compose or Kubernetes based platform which is responsible for docker container runtime orchestration.
 The orchestration platforms are responsible for container life cycle management, auto-scaling, health checks, etc. The Kubernetes platform can be self-hosted in our own data center or in a managed services environment provided by cloud providers like AWS EKS, Google GKE, AZURE AKS, etc. A step further in that direction is AWS Fargate and Google CloudRun where the abstraction moves upward to containers and we don’t need to deal with Kubernetes directly.

 ![GitHub Logo](/ci_cd_aws_docker.png)
-Docker based packaging and automated deploy in AWS (source: cloudacademy.com)
+&nbsp; &nbsp; &nbsp; &nbsp;Docker based packaging and automated deploy in AWS (source: cloudacademy.com)

 Recently code only, event-driven, function as a service, serverless platforms like AWS lambda, Google cloud functions, Azure functions have picked up and are at a stage where they can be part of a hybrid architecture and augment microservices architecture to pick some workloads.